DataONEorg/ca/README.md

 See [Appendix 2](#appendix-2-certificate-cross-signing) for a brief overview of how Cross Signing works

-At the same time, all the old SHA-1 contents of this repo were moved into the `SHA-1_ARCHIVE` subdirectory.
+At the same time, all the old SHA-1 contents of this repo were moved into the `SHA-1_ARCHIVE` subdirectory (see [Appendix 3](#appendix-3-directory-structure)).
 A new, clearer and more-consistent naming convention was then adopted for the new directories and files, as follows:

 ```shell
                           PRODUCTION                         TEST